 Taking to the Road

-Off-road that is!
+Off-road, that is!
 Our first mission was to learn off-road skills while driving the BMW X5.
 The off-road course is geared to simulate bad weather conditions, but we had just had several days of rain, making it more realistic.
-We buddied up, and my friend Kevin, a fantastic travel and music writer, and I took to our ride.
+We buddied up, and my friend Kevin, a great travel and music writer, and I took to our ride.
 We followed the lead car that our instructor was in and did what he told us via radio.
-The vehicles have been adjusted for the driving school, so there isn’t as much danger involved as say being in the same life situation.
+The vehicles have been adjusted for the driving school, so there isn’t as much danger involved as being in the same life situation.

 This part of the course concluded with a hot lap with one of the instructors as they drifted and accelerated around the track.

 Our BMW Experience instructor, Derek, was just a little crazy, which I liked and hated all at the same time.
 He had us all play a game, rat race, where two cars chased each other around an empty lot to qualify for the fastest driver.
 The course was oval-shaped and some of the driver’s speeds looked extreme from what I thought.
 Again, I’m no spoilsport but am not fascinated by fast driving, so I gladly let my opponent win that one.
 It was nail-biting to sit by and watch as my friends chased each other rapidly to claim the title.
 I was glad when it was over.